Where next for the Euro as Eurozone inflation hits 4.9%?

 This delicate economic balancing act also features a fast-changing political situation.
 The German Centre for European Economic Research has published a paper saying that ECB bankers from indebted EU states are using quantitative easing to bail out their insolvent governments.
 Meanwhile, the soaring cost of housing saw 56% of Berliners vote to expropriate 240,000 apartments from corporate landlords and return them to social housing.

 And after 16 years of power, Chancellor Angela Merkel is being replaced by a disjointed coalition of the Social Democrats, the Greens and the Free Democrats under Olaf Scholz.
 Climate protection is a major component of their coalition deal, in a country where coal is still the primary source of electricity.

 If the ECB decides to raise the base rate, the Euro will strengthen.
 But until then, volatility is all but guaranteed.

-Trade 100+ FX pairs with Singapore's best forex provider.* Enjoy fast execution, low spreads – plus we’ll never fill your order at a worse price.
+Trade 100+ FX pairs with the UK’s No. 1 retail forex provider.* Enjoy fast execution, low spreads – plus we’ll never fill your order at a worse price.
 Learn more about our forex trading platform or create an account to start trading today.

 Start trading forex today

 Trade the largest and most volatile financial market in the world.

 - Spreads start at just 0.6 points on EUR/USD